SAP-samples/btp-developer-guide-cap/documentation/observability/3-implement-traces.md

     ```
      > CAP provides custom metrics and traces using [@cap-js/telemetry](https://github.com/cap-js/telemetry) CDS plugin.

-2. Update the code of the `package.json` file with the following configuration:
+2. Update the code of the `package.json` file with `"telemetry": {"kind": "to-cloud-logging"}`  as shown below:

    ```javascript
     ....